 By comparison, DirectX 12 shifts responsibility to the developers, who must incorporate mGPU support into the game engine with clear instructions on how it must make use of the dual (or more) GPUs.

-Differences aside, the core concept remains identical and as you’d expect there is significant overlap.
+Differences aside, the core concept remains identical, and as you’d expect, there is a significant overlap.

 CrossFire and Nvidia share the same multi-GPU rendering modes: SFR and AFR.
 SFR or Split Frame Rendering sees two or more cards share the frame by dividing it into two and rendering their respective parts independently.
 The rendering work is then combined to create a single frame.